 My Monthly Garden

-- Keep putting out plenty of food and water for hungry birds.
+- Put out plenty of food and water for hungry birds.

 - Check any stakes, tree ties and other supports for damage and repair where necessary.